 You can see the SQL Query as highlighted below.

-Now Deploy the Azure Function in the same way following the above steps.
-Once You Deployed the Azure Function App to Azure Successfully. navigate to the Azure function and click on the Test/Run button and then on the Input window, click on the Run button.
+Now, Deploy the Azure Function similarly, following the above steps.
+Once You Deployed the Azure Function App to Azure Successfully.
+Navigate to the Azure function and click on the Test/Run button and then on the Input window, click on the Run button.

 "INSERT INTO Customers(customerID, LastName, FirstName) VALUES (15, 'SaiRam', 'SaiRam')";